slimgroup/PhotoAcoustic.jl/paper/photo_joss.md

 Devito provides just-in-time compiled C kernels for efficient wave simulations.
 While JUDI gives access to a user-friendly interface for operators that represent acoustic wave simulations.
 By taking advantage of this previous software and adding photoacoustic domain specific operators and functionality such as ultrasound transducers, `PhotoAcoustic.jl` is the first Julia package to simulate photoacoustic experiments and solve optimization problems for photoacoustic image reconstruction.

+In the medical imaging community, the main photoacoustic code is the MATLAB implementation k-Wave [@treeby2010k].
+We believe that Julia abstractions offer more readable code that accelerates development and that autograd capabilities of Julia are more amenable to scientific machine learing applications.
+Stride [@cueto2022stride] is a Python package that also uses Devito for backend wave simulations but only for active source experiments such as those found in ultrasound imaging.

 ## Adjoint derivations for optimization
 We implement the photoacoustic simulation as the solution to a initial value partial differential equation: